eddelbuettel/drat/README.md

 ### Background

 The R package ecosystem is one of the cornerstones of the success seen by R.
-As of this writing, over 6200 are on [CRAN](http://cran.r-project.org), several hundred more at [BioConductor](http://www.bioconductor.org) and at [OmegaHat](http://www.omegahat.org).
+As of this writing, over 6200 packages are on [CRAN](http://cran.r-project.org), several hundred more at [BioConductor](http://www.bioconductor.org) and at [OmegaHat](http://www.omegahat.org).

 Support for multiple repositories is built deeply into R; mostly via the (default) package `utils`.
-The [`update.packages`](http://www.rdocumentation.org/packages/utils/functions/update.packages) function (along with several others from the `utils` package) can used for these three default repositories as well as many others with ease.
-But it seemed that support for _simple creation and use_ of local repositories was however missing.
+The [`update.packages`](http://www.rdocumentation.org/packages/utils/functions/update.packages) function (along with several others from the `utils` package) can used with ease for these three default repositories as well as many others.
+But it seemed that support for _simple creation and use_ of local repositories was missing.

-Drat tries to help here and support two principal modes:
+Drat tries to help here and supports two principal modes:
 - *GitHub* by leveraging `gh-pages`
 - *Other repos* by using other storage where you can write and provide html access